 the employee has reached age 75.

+The employer must tell NILGOSC when any of these events occur.

 Termination does not occur when an employee moves between jobs with the same employer.
-See the definition of single employment relationships in Section 2 - Records.
+See the definition of single employment relationships in Section 4 - Records.

 Where an employee holds more than one job with the employer, each of the fields in the table below must be held per job.
 The employee can be in the main section in one job and the 50/50 section in another job.